If you are convicted for a DUI in Los Angeles, the court will sentence you to Probation or Terminal disposition.

 A Los Angeles DUI probation violation hearing will usually involve testimony from police officers who observed the violation.

 If the reason for the violation is a new arrest for a DUI, a police officer who arrested you for a DUI in Los Angeles will be subpoenaed to court to tell the judge why he arrested you for drunk driving in Los Angeles.
-He will tell the court everything that he saw including how well you drove, did you look drunk, did you admit to drinking, how did you do during the field sobriety tests and what was the result of breath or blood test.
+He will tell the court everything that he saw including how well you drove, did you look drunk, did you admit to drinking, how did you do during the field sobriety tests, and what was the result of a breath or blood test.
 Your DUI Defense Attorney can cross-examine the officer and call witnesses in defense of your Los Angeles DUI.
 After the hearing, the DA or CA will request that the court find you guilty of the probation violation and that the judge gives you jail time or another way of punishment.
 The punishment can not exceed the maximum jail time for the original DUI minus any jail time already served.

-Is it even possible to have a Los Angeles DUI probation violation with a harsher punishment than the punishment for a new case.
+Is it even possible to have a Los Angeles DUI probation violation with a harsher punishment than the punishment for a new case?
 For example, if the defendant was recently placed on probation and gets arrested for a new DUI with a low blood alcohol level, the prosecutor might offer a wet reckless for the new case but will request jail time for the old case.

 If a driver is arrested for a DUI but his blood alcohol level is below .08%, he is unlikely to be prosecuted for a DUI in Los Angeles.
 However, a low blood alcohol level will not be an excuse for a probation violation and the driver will face a Los Angeles probation violation hearing because when a person is on DUI probation, he can not have any alcohol in his bloodstream during driving.